indaplusplus/ajafer-Swift-Kaleidoscope/README.md

 # ajafer-Swift-Kaleidoscope
-An interpreter written in Swift for the 'toy language' Kaleidoscope (se http://llvm.org/docs/tutorial/LangImpl02.html)
+An interpreter written in Swift for the 'toy language' Kaleidoscope (see http://llvm.org/docs/tutorial/LangImpl02.html)